 If you exceed the limits on each plan, they charge a nominal fee of $30 for each additional site.

-5. Free CDN and SSL Certificate
+5. Free SSL Certificate and Content Delivery Network (CDN)

-That makes SSL certificates a requirement on all websites today.
+In other words, that basically makes SSL certificates a requirement on all websites today.
 And thankfully, SiteGround throws these in for free on all plans.

 6. Beginner-to-Advanced Features Available

-SiteGround has a little for everyone.
+SiteGround has a little something for everyone.

 Beginners and bloggers will like that you can install popular website builders like Weebly in just a few clicks.
-Weebly features a simple, drag-and-drop editor so you can take full control over the “look and feel” of your site (without having to dive into code).
+Weebly features a simple drag-and-drop editor so you can take full control over the look and feel of your site (without having to dive into code).

 However, if you already are a developer, you’re in luck, too.